Exclavia/Kernel-Dev/README.md

 <p> If you have problems with the theory, there are plenty of sites that would be delighted to help you (most questions on OSDev forums are concerned with implementation - "My gets function doesn't work! help!" - A theory question is a breath of fresh air to many ;) ).
 Links can be found at the bottom of the page.</p>

+### Prerequisites
+To compile and run the sample code I provide requires just [GCC](https://gcc.gnu.org/), [ld](https://www.gnu.org/software/binutils/), [NASM](https://www.nasm.us/) and [GNU Make](https://www.gnu.org/software/make/).
+NASM is an open-source x86 assembler, and is the assembler-of-choice for many x86 OS-devs.

+There is no point, however, in just compiling and running without comprehension.
+You must understand what is being coded, and as such you should have a very strong knowledge of C, especially regarding pointers.
+You should also know a little bit of assembly (Intel syntax is used in these tutorials), including what the EBP register is used for.

 ### Table of contents
 1. [Environment setup](/chapters/01-environment-setup.md)